 Anytime Crystal had an issue with me she’d never directly address it.
 She’d bury it deep down inside and bring it up at a much later time.
 Her way of presenting those issues to me would be in the form of telling me how she complained to her coworker about me the previous week for something that I had done a few weeks prior.
 This made it exceedingly difficult to understand when she was upset because she would hide the issue and appear to be perfectly fine on the surface.
 I tried to work with her on bringing up issues as they arose in the moment so we can deal with them while they’re “fresh”.
 But she always struggled with doing so and would always bring them up at a much later time indirectly.
 Thankfully, I paid enough attention to her own wants and needs that these issues hardly ever arose and they were very minor issues.
 In the back of my mind, however, I always wondered to myself if she had a hard time bringing up the small things what’s going to happen when larger issues come up?

 Crystal seemed to invest a lot in the advice her step brother, Kenny was giving her.
 Crystal loved to brag about me to her family.
 She talked about my car hobby, flying, and how I liked to tinker with electronic design projects.
 Crystal approached me one day expressing concern over something Kenny had said about me.
 Mind you, I’ve never met this guy before.
 Kenny told her to watch out for guys like me.
 People who like to tinker get bored easy and move on to something else.
-Basically what he was telling Crystal is that I’d eventually get bored with her and leave her, and she was concerned about this.
+Basically what he was telling Crystal is that I’d eventually get bored with her and leave her.
+She was concerned about this.
+She truly thought I’d get bored of her and leave her.
 I assured her that would never happen.
 I thought to myself “does this guy really believe the bullshit that comes out of his mouth?”
 Looking at some of Crystal’s family members’ Facebook pages, it does seem that a few people in her family look up to this guy as some sort of philosophical prophet.

 Looking back, all of the red flags were right there in front of me.
 Her quick falling in love, the immediate display of affection.
 Lack of friends, inability to connect with my friends, the constant complaining and victimization, inability to directly express minor concern, inability to solve her own simple conflicts, and expressing concern over issues that don’t exist.